Skip to content

 R&D Strategy

 Under its Basic Commitment, “Committed to People, Committed to the Future,” Toshiba Group will—supported by our proven technology—create products, solutions, and services to achieve carbon neutrality and a circular economy as well as safe and secure social infrastructure.
-We will create and develop strong core physical technologies while making the most of the technological diversity that is Toshiba Group’s strength, and work to appropriately motivate and develop the technical talent that is the source of our technological capabilities.
-In addition, based on the concept of “software-defined,” we will continue to create value for our customers by driving digitization (e.g., DE (Digital Evolution), DX (Digital Transformation), and QX (Quantum Transformation)) and building a connected data society through new products, solutions, and services.
+Making the most of the technological diversity that is Toshiba Group's strength, we place great importance on fostering an environment in which the engineers and researchers who support these technologies can inspire one another and grow.
+Through co-creation with our partners, customers, and society, we will address and overcome even more serious social issues.

 See website below for more details.